manifold-systems/manifold/docs/docs.md

 @Precompile(fileExtension = "json", typeNames = "com.abc.(My)+")
 @Precompile(fileExtension = "yml", typeNames = "com.abc.(My)+")
 ```
-This tells the compile to precompile all JSON and YAML files in the package `com.abc` and staring with `"My"`.
+This tells the compiler to precompile all JSON and YAML files in the package `com.abc` and starting with `"My"`.

-Finally, an easy way to tell the Java compiler to compile *all* the files corresponding with type manifolds in your
+Finally, an easy way to tell the Java compiler to compile *all* the files corresponding with all the type manifolds in your
 module:
 ```java
 @Precompile